microsoft/PowerToys/README.md

 - Our installer will install the following items:
    - [.NET 6.0.5 Desktop Runtime](https://dotnet.microsoft.com/download/dotnet/6.0#runtime-desktop-6.0.5) or a newer 6.0.x runtime.
    - [Microsoft Edge WebView2 Runtime](https://go.microsoft.com/fwlink/p/?LinkId=2124703) bootstrapper.
 This will install the latest version.
-   - [Windows App SDK Runtime 1.1](https://docs.microsoft.com/windows/apps/windows-app-sdk/downloads).
-This will install version 1.1.0 if this or newer version is not installed already.
    - [Microsoft Visual C++ Redistributable](https://docs.microsoft.com/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022) installer.
 This will install one of the latest versions available.

 ### Via GitHub with EXE [Recommended]

  [Microsoft PowerToys GitHub releases page][github-release-link], click on `Assets` at the bottom to show the files available in the release and then click on `PowerToysSetup-0.59.0-x64.exe` or `PowerToysSetup-0.59.0-arm64.exe` to download the PowerToys installer that matches your machine's architecture.
-Note: There's a [known issue](https://github.com/microsoft/PowerToys/issues/18583) where PowerToys can't install correctly on Windows 10 on arm64, but installs correctly on Windows 11.

 This is our preferred method.